21. Java IO

 NIO.2 (New I/O)

 Java NIO.2 provides asynchronous I/O operations using channels and buffers.
 This allows your application to perform other tasks while I/O is in progress, leading to better concurrency and responsiveness.
-Key classes include AsynchronousFileChannel
+Key classes include AsynchronousFileChannel and FileChannel.

 - Advantages: Non-blocking I/O, improved concurrency.